Attlee the cat has done mouse check ahead of coronation – Sir Lindsay Hoyle

 It used to be the scene of coronation banquets, and was where monarchs were presented with the coronation regalia before their procession to the Abbey, but both ceremonies have not been staged since George IV’s extravagant coronation in 1821.

-Sir Lindsay said it was a “wonderful privilege” to be invited to the ceremony – though his menagerie did not make the guestlist.
+Sir Lindsay said it is a “wonderful privilege” to be invited to the ceremony – though his menagerie has not made the guestlist.

-Sir Lindsay described the modern constitutional monarchy as a “grown-up recognition of democracy in this country” and said he looks forward to Charles’ reign.
+Sir Lindsay described the modern constitutional monarchy as a “grown-up recognition of democracy in this country” and said he looks forward to Charles’s reign.

 “I have never known the monarch to object to what the House of Commons does.
 I never, ever see that happening.
 What I see is a grown-up recognition of democracy in this country, that we still have a monarch that plays his part,” Sir Lindsay said.